 The color wheel is a visual tool that illustrates the spectrum of colors in a circle, showing the relationship between primary, secondary, and tertiary colors—all the major colors visible to the human eye.
 This circle is based on color theory, a central concept in mixing and matching colors in the visual arts.

 Analogous colors are among the easiest to find on the color wheel.
-First, pick any color at any point on the wheel.
-Then, note any three colors directly to the left or right of it.
+Pick any color at any point on the wheel.
+Then, note any three colors directly to the left or right.
 Together, those four are a group of analogous colors.
-The name comes from the close relationship that the colors share which is what makes them fitting shades to use together in a space.
+The name comes from the close relationship that the colors share, which makes them fitting shades to use together in a space.

-Analogous color schemes are a common sight in nature, occurring often in plants.
+Analogous color schemes are common in nature, often occurring in plants.
 The most popular example of a naturally occurring analogous scheme is the changing color of leaves in fall.
-Yet analogous colors can be seen even in the petals of a single flower or in the sky at sunrise and sunset.
+Analogous colors can also be seen in the petals of a single flower or in the sky at sunrise and sunset.

 Perhaps because of the connection with nature, rooms featuring analogous color palettes often have a serene, harmonious feel.
-When decorating with these colors, it is important to create balance between the colors by choosing one to focus on.
+When decorating with these colors, it is essential to create a balance between the colors by choosing one to focus on.